 - a.
 The Northern Territory Electoral Commission should continue to conduct some education/awareness initiative to ensure that more people and organisations are versed in the provisions of the Northern Territory Electoral Act especially on the lodgement of requisite annual returns in a timely manner and whilst ensuring that the details included therein are complete and accurate. - b.
-The Northern Territory Electoral Commission should continue to engage the political parties with a view to working with them to address the matters arising from this compliance review so as to achieve a higher level of compliance in future periods.
+The Northern Territory Electoral Commission should continue to engage the political parties with a view to working with them to address the matters arising from this compliance review so as to achieve a higher level of compliance in future periods. - c.

-- c.
 The Northern Territory Electoral Commission should consider revising upwards the minimum threshold for donation reporting so as to ensure that the likely benefit of this process is comparable to the cost of enforcement undertaken - d.
-The Northern Territory Electoral Commission should work to reduce the length of time it takes to report donations and other funding for political parties during an election period so that the public is informed of who are the major contributors to the political parties.
-This will, hopefully, increase transparency of donations to voters. - e.
 The timeframes between lodgement and publication of disclosure returns should be shortened now that the process political parties have moved to an electronic platform.
 Prompt publication of lodged returns helps to increase transparency to the public on party financing.